hostmaster/crypto-wallet-tracker/README.md

 - `requests` (for making HTTP requests to the APIs)
 - `web3` (for interacting with the Ethereum blockchain)

-You'll also need to obtain API keys for Etherscan and BSCscan, as well as a Telegram bot token.
+You'll also need to obtain API keys for Etherscan, as well as a Telegram bot token.
 These can be obtained by following the instructions on the respective websites.

 ## Installation